-First, it is important to note that simply calculating the differences in costs or travel time experienced by travelers or shippers who switch to an improved facility or service is not an accurate measure of the benefits they receive from doing so, as the generalized costs for using the competing alternatives from which an improved facility draws additional users are already incorporated in the demand curve for the improved facility or service.
-Applicants should thus avoid such approaches in their BCAs as comparing average operating costs for truck and rail when estimating the benefits of a rail improvement that could result in some cargo movements being diverted from highways to railroads, focusing instead on the calculation of the benefits to additional users of the mode being improved.
+First, it is important to note that simply calculating the differences in costs or travel time experienced by travelers or shippers who switch to an improved facility or service is not an appropriate measure of the benefits they receive from doing so, as the generalized costs for using the competing alternatives from which an improved facility draws additional users are already incorporated in the demand curve for the improved facility or service.25 Applicants should thus avoid such approaches in their BCAs as comparing average operating costs for truck and rail when estimating the benefits of a rail improvement that could result in some cargo movements being diverted from highways to railroads, and instead focus on the calculation of the benefits to additional users of the mode being improved.

 Reductions in external costs from the use of competing alternatives, however, may represent a source of potential benefits beyond those experienced directly by users of an improved facility or service.
-The operation of both passenger and freight vehicles can cause negative impacts such as delays to other vehicles during congested travel conditions, increased external crash costs, emissions of air pollutants, noise pollution, and damage to pavements or other road infrastructure.
+The operation of both passenger and freight vehicles can cause negative impacts such as delays to other vehicles during congested travel conditions, increased crash costs, emissions of air pollutants, and noise pollution.
 These impacts impose costs on occupants of other vehicles and on the society at large that are not part of the generalized costs travelers and freight carriers bear, so they are unlikely to consider these costs when deciding where and when to travel.